Arman1234-cell/PDF-Extraction-Tool/README.md

 ---

 ## 🛠️ How It Works (RAG Architecture)
-The application uses **Retrieval-Augmented Generation (RAG)** to ensure that every answer the AI provides is backed by the actual text in your documents, preventing hallucinations:
+The application uses **Retrieval-Augmented Generation (RAG)** to ensure that every answer the AI provides is backed by the actual text in your documents:

 1. **Ingestion:** The PDF is parsed using OCR and split into semantic chunks.
 2. **Vectorization:** Each chunk is converted into a vector representation and stored in **ChromaDB**.